 What is BBCOR?

 One of the most popular sports played and watched in America is baseball.
-On offense, baseball is all about hitting the ball with the bat and if you do not have the right sized bat you are sure to have trouble hitting.
+On offense, baseball is all about hitting the ball and if you do not have the right sized bat you are sure to have trouble hitting.
 Baseball bats come in various sizes, shapes, material and weight.
-It is very important for you to find the correct bat which largely depends on your physical stature and comfort level to be a very good hitter.
-Here are some tips for sizing and finding the right bat:
+It is very important for you to find the correct one which largely depends on your physical stature and comfort level to be a very good hitter.
+Here are some tips for sizing and finding the right one:

 - You need to first measure your height with shoes on.
-You can review a baseball bat chart to find the right bat according to your height.
+You can review a chart to find the right bat according to your height.

 - Normally, a player between 3 and 4 feet tall will need a 26 inch bat to start with.

-- Stand the bat close to your body to see if the bat is too long and whether it is ultimately heavy to use or not.
+- Stand the bat close to your body to see if it is too long and whether it is ultimately heavy to use or not.

-- The knob area of the bat must more or less match your hip.
+- The knob area must more or less match your hip.

-- A child under 60 pounds can go for a bat between 26 and 29 inches, whereas a child in the weight range of 70 to 90 pounds can choose to use 28 to 32 inch bats.
+- A child under 60 pounds can go for one between 26 and 29 inches, whereas a child in the weight range of 70 to 90 pounds can choose to use 28 to 32 inch in length.

 The game of baseball is evolving like never before and so is the equipment used to play the game.
-One of the most interesting things in the game that is changing very frequently nowadays is the materials used to manufacture the best baseball bats in the business.
-Earlier, baseball bats were only made using wood.
-Nowadays we have seen tremendous growth in aluminum baseball bats.
+One of the most interesting things in the game that is changing very frequently nowadays is the materials used to manufacture the best in the business.
+Earlier, bats were only made using wood.
+Nowadays we have seen tremendous growth in aluminum construction.
 Wood bats are expensive.
-But, the risks that are attached to the use of metal bats more often than not outweigh the costs and players as well as spectators are prone to injury with metal bats.
+But, the risks that are attached to the use of metal more often than not outweigh the costs and players as well as spectators are prone to injury with metal.
 Wood bats are used by professional baseball players.

-Composite bats entered the game in the 1990’s much after the aluminum bats came into the game.
+Composite material entered the game in the 1990’s much after the aluminum came into the game.
 Composite bats do not cost as much as wooden bats.
-Some differences between composite and wooden bats include:
+Some differences between composite and wooden include:

-- Composite bats have a larger sweet spot, and more flexible handle
+- Composite tend to have a larger sweet spot, and more flexible handle

-- Composite bats make a hitter look better and are considered to be a performance booster.
+- Composite makes a hitter look better and are considered to be a performance booster.
 This is why it has been banned in many professional leagues

 Like we’ve said throughout this page, the most important piece of equipment is the baseball bat.
-It is highly important for you to choose the right baseball bat that will help in improving your hitting skills to increase your chances and launching homers over the center field fence.
-There are different kinds of bats that you will come across these days.
-Most of the top manufactures nowadays design bats for senior leagues, little leagues, colleges as well as for professional baseball players.
-The most important factor that you need to look into when buying a baseball bat is the brand value of the bat.
-The following are the top bat brands that are currently available:
+It is highly important for you to read up on our various baseball bat reviews and choose a model that will help in improving your hitting skills.
+There are many different brands you will come across these days.
+Most of the top manufactures nowadays design for senior leagues, little leagues, colleges as well as for professional baseball players.
+The most important factor that you need to look into when making a purchase is the brand value of the bat.
+The following are the top brands that are currently available:

-- Easton Baseball Bats – These bats are offered with powerful barrels that offer comfortable grips and are lightweight.
-You will find these bats to be made of the best quality materials available and are also on the expensive side.
+- Easton – These bats are offered with powerful barrels that offer comfortable grips and are lightweight.
+You will find them to be made of the best quality materials available and are also on the expensive side.
 They typically cost over $200.
 There are also reasonable and well priced Easton bats that are available in the market that are made out of aluminum or wood and high-tech alloys.
-The company has been in the process of manufacturing aluminum bats since the late 1970’s and have come out with a lot of innovative bats so far.
+The company has been in the process of manufacturing aluminum bats since the late 1970’s and have come out with a lot of innovative systems so far.

-- DeMarini Baseball Bats – One of the more highly rated and respected manufacturers is DeMarini.
-They have been in the bat making business since 1990 and offer innovative low priced bats.
-They have a slew of bats that are specially designed for slow pitch and fast pitch softball as well as for baseball.
-They are the pioneers when it comes to manufacturing the double walled bat.
+- DeMarini – One of the more highly rated and respected manufacturers is DeMarini.
+They have been in the business since 1990 and offer innovative low priced bats.
+They have a slew of models that are specially designed for slow pitch and fast pitch softball as well as for baseball.
+They are the pioneers when it comes to manufacturing the double wall system.
 DeMarini bats are offered at a wider price range from $100 to $300.

-We hope you have learned more about which baseball bat is the right one for you this season.
-2014 bats are coming right around the corner, so stop by often as we will update this page as much as possible!
+We hope you have enjoyed our baseball bat reviews page and that it has helped you find the right one for you this season.
+2015 models are coming right around the corner, so stop by often as we will update this page as much as possible!